 However, games often feature dozens of commands.

-For instance, there can be individual commands for choosing different weapons, toggling between various camera perspectives, or moving in each direction.
+For instance, individual commands can be used to choose different weapons, toggle between various camera perspectives, or move in each direction.

 Executing so many challenges using a few buttons can be challenging, if not impossible.

 This is why gaming mice often feature several additional buttons.
 Often, these are on the thumb side of a device.